 Marethari was after Merrill to stop using blood magic, but in the end, HER pride was the bigger danger to her clan.
 Not only for taking the demon on, but for also keeping the clan there for so long (Merrill specifically says that the clan should have moved on by the third act), for not stopping the out-of-control rumors of Merrill (which led to Pol running from her and into the lair of the varterral), and for not telling the clan that she was engaging in a ritual that would lead to her death, which could have the result of the entire clan turning against Hawke and Merrill and being slaughtered.
 All because she had to prove a point to Merrill about the dangers of blood magic.
 She says that Merrill always knew that there was a price to her blood magic and that she chose to pay it for her.
 The thing is, Merrill knew of the price as well and was taking precautions by bringing Hawke and company along with her.
 Merrill was willing to pay the price for helping her people.
 Marethari was willing to pay the price to protect her protege—and her way left the clan out to dry.

 When there was the talk about the lack of a Human Commoner Origin tale, many were disappointed.
 But looking at Carver and Bethany's induction in the Grey Wardens.
-It struck me, that would have been what happened if it was a human commoner, a man or woman driven by the Darkspawn seeking to regain everything suddenly by going into the deep roads only to contract the taint and was founded by the Wardens and as similar to how every origin story happens in the same time.
+That would have been what happened if it was a human commoner, a man or woman driven by the Darkspawn seeking to regain everything suddenly by going into the Deep Roads only to contract the taint and was found by the Wardens and is similar to how every origin story happens in the same time.
 If it wasn't for the Warden's intervention, you would have died from the taint or reduced to a ghoul.
-That struck me as Brilliance, Carver and Bethany is the Human Commoner!

 Anders and Meredith are very similar: